 The surgery requires about 7-10 days off work while bruising and swelling subsides.
 Dr Sharp’s patients receive a post treatment care pack that assists with accelerating the recovery process.
 Swelling can take 6 to 12 months to completely subside, revealing the final result - so patience is a must if you are considering this procedure!

-If you are considering rhinoplasty but not sure if you want to go under the knife, talk to us about non-surgical rhinoplasty so you can ‘test’ out the use of fillers to subtly reshape the nose prior to undergoing surgery.
+If you are considering rhinoplasty but not sure if you want to go under the knife, talk to us about non-surgical rhinoplasty, as our dermal fillers can subtly redefine the nose.
+Results last up to 2 years.

 Post operative infections and long term odema (swelling) are more common with body lift surgery than others, due to the amount of tissue and lymph glands (the body’s drainage system) that is removed.
 Dr Sharp frequently performs body lift surgery, and while the results are dramatic and offer significant improvement in the patient’s quality of life and appearance, he ensures the risks of the surgery and lengthy recovery period involved is carefully considered by his patients before undertaking this procedure.

-A healthy diet and active lifestyle can often still fail to budge stubborn pockets of fat that typically accumulate for men around the abdomen and lower back, forming ‘love handles’ and ‘spare tyres’.
+A healthy diet and active lifestyle can often still fail to budge stubborn pockets of fat that typically accumulate for men around the abdomen and lower back, forming ‘love handles’, ‘beer belly’ and ‘spare tyres’.

 For many patients, liposuction or abdominoplasty isn’t required as they don’t have lots of loose skin or large areas of fat; they simply need the hard to budge handfuls removed, so the waist of their pants fit better, or to remove the bulges that sit above their waistline.

 Gentle and non invasive, SculpSure uses laser technology to selectively target fat cells, which are then eliminated from the body permanently.
 A 25 minute treatment results in up to 24% reduction in fat, with no downtime required - making it an effective ‘lunch time’ treatment.